ammr01/regex_parser_V2/README.md

 # This will print the whole match because no matching method was specified
 email::[A-Za-z0-9._%+-]+@[A-Za-z0-9.-]+\.[A-Za-z]{2,}

-# This will capture the phone number using capture group 1, and wrap the result with double-quote
+# This will capture the phone number using capture group 1, and CSV escape the cell + wrap the cell with double-quote
 phone:1:(\d{3}-\d{3}-\d{4})

 # This will capture the phone number, incase of the previous regex not mathced, the capture will be done using named capture group 'phone'